tlswg/tls-mldsa/draft-tls-westerbaan-mldsa.md

 # IANA Considerations

-This document requests a new entry to the TLS SignatureSchemes registry, according to the procedures in {{Section 6 of TLSIANA}}.
+This document requests new entries to the TLS SignatureScheme registry, according to the procedures in {{Section 6 of TLSIANA}}.

 | Value           | Description | Recommended | Reference      |